Dental BridgesPort Charlotte, FL

 There are several reasons to get a dental bridge, including restoring the appearance of your smile; giving you the ability to eat and speak normally; preserving the shape and structure of your face; and preventing pressure and wear on your remaining teeth.

 How does a dental bridge compare to standard dentures?

 When you visit our dental office, we can discuss what the differences will be like from the perspective of the treatment and process.
 Generally speaking, the most significant difference between a dental bridge and dentures is that dentures are removable.
 Since they need to come out nightly, you will not have a full set of teeth 24/7.
 Simultaneously, anything removable runs the risk of becoming loose or even falling out at inconvenient times.
 For this reason, patients may be uncomfortable wearing dentures and prefer a more secure solution.
 If you are wearing dentures currently and find that you have difficulty eating your favorite foods, laughing loudly, or playing sports when wearing them, consider this alternative.

-Check out what others are saying about our dental bridge services on Yelp: Dental Bridges Port Charlotte
+Check out what others are saying about our dental bridge services on Google: Dental Bridges Port Charlotte

 Will my dental bridge look natural?

 Absolutely.
 At Dragonfly Dental of Port Charlotte, we will take every step necessary to ensure they look natural and fit perfectly.
 We begin by taking accurate measurements and also matching the shade of your prosthetic with your surrounding natural teeth.
 If your other teeth are stained or yellow, now is an excellent time to whiten them since we will create your new teeth using materials that are both resistant to stain and bleach.